AMD Ryzen 4000 Reinvigorates MSI Modern 14 Laptops With a Base Price of $649

 The Modern 14's dimensions are 319 x 220.2 x 16.9mm and weighs in at 1.3kg.
 The laptop features an aluminum chassis, and it's available either in Onyx Black or Bluestone colors.
 The modern design allows the laptop to have a screen-to-body ratio that's close to 90% and very thin bezels.
 Nevertheless, MSI was still able to fit a HD webcam (30 FPS @ 720p) up top.

 The 14-inch IPS-level panel displays images at a Full HD (1,920 x 1,080) resolution.
-There's no mention of the refresh rate.
+There's no mention of the refresh rate though.
 The Modern 14 also comes with an ergonomic keyboard with white backlighting so you can work comfortably in dark environments.

 There are currently five Ryzen 4000 U-series Zen 2 processors in AMD's Renoir family.
 MSI offers the Modern 14 with the Ryzen 5 4500U and Ryzen 7 4700U.
 The first is a six-core, six-thread APU that sports a 2.3 GHz base clock and 4 GHz boost clock, while the latter is an eight-core, eight-thread chip that works with a 2 GHz base clock and 4.1 GHz boost clock.